CSchoel/arbitrary-but-fixed/_drafts/ai-explained-with-k-nearest-neighbors.md

 ## Why write a post about AI?

-There are already countless answers to the question "What is artificial intelligence?" - most of them written by people that are far more experienced than I am.
+There are already countless answers to the question "What is artificial intelligence?"—most of them written by people that are far more experienced than I am.
 So why write the umpteenth blog post about it?
-The honest answer is that I tried to find a good post about the topic online and was disappointed with the search results.
+The answer is that I tried to find a good introductory text about the topic for my students online and was disappointed with the search results.
-For my taste they were either too shallow to produce real understanding, leaving the reader with a large list of half-explained terms, or too technical to be approachable, focusing only on the tools and application that the writer is most enthusiastic about.
+For my taste, they were either too shallow to produce real understanding, leaving the reader with a large list of half-explained terms, or too technical to be approachable, focusing only on the tools and applications that the writer is most enthusiastic about.

-This post is the first in a series with which I hope to bridge that gap by using (and to some extend abusing) the example of a very simple AI algorithm.
+This post is the first in a series with which I hope to bridge that gap by using (and to some extent abusing) the example of a very simple AI algorithm.
-At the end of this first post I want you to truly and fully understand this algorithm whether you are a computer scientist, a hairdresser, a physician or a baker.
+At the end of this first post, I want you to truly and fully understand this algorithm whether you are a computer scientist, a hairdresser, a physician or a baker.
-With the following posts I want to enable you to use this simple algorithm as a proxy for understanding other AI algorithms, approaches, and general questions and issues.
+With the whole series, I want to enable you to use this simple algorithm as a proxy for understanding other AI algorithms, approaches, and general questions and issues.

 ## What is AI?

 I could start this section by introducing a lot of fancy words that describe different kinds of artificial intelligence (AI) to carefully contrast the term with other related terms such as "machine learning" and with more philosophical approaches.
-Instead I will just assume that for the layperson AI means "the stuff that companies like Google do that detects faces, plays chess, drives cars, recommends movies on Netflix and powers Alexa and Siri".
+Instead, I will just assume that for the layperson AI means "the stuff that companies like Google do that detects faces, plays chess, drives cars, recommends movies on Netflix, and powers Alexa and Siri".

 All those highly successful and widely used AI systems are programs that make predictions or guesses about some real-world problem based on a set of existing examples.
 These predictions and guesses should be "intelligent" in the sense that they emulate the choices a skilled human being would make.

 ## A typical AI problem

-To make this a little more concrete, think about your mail inbox and that handsome Nigerian prince that wants to share his inherited fortune with you.
+To make this a little more concrete, think about your mail inbox and that nice Nigerian prince that wants to share his inherited fortune with you.
-Most humans know that mails from handsome Nigerian princes are usually just scams to get your money (sorry to all honest Nigerian princes out there 😆), but how do we teach this knowledge to a machine?
+Most humans know that mails from nice Nigerian princes are usually just scams to get your money (sorry to all honest Nigerian princes out there 🙈), but how do we teach this knowledge to a machine?
 After all we do not want to delete all those emails by ourselves!
 There are a lot of ways to do this.
 For example, we could set up a rule to delete all mails that contain the words "Nigerian" and "prince".
 But what if you want to talk to your Nigerian friend about Prince Harry and the latest gossip about the British royals?
 This example shows that such simple keyword-based rules are not "intelligent" at all, but rather stupid.
-I am sure most of you will easily recall a moment where your spam filter accidentally flagged an email that was obviously not spam - or the other way around.
+I am sure most of you will easily recall a moment where your spam filter accidentally flagged an email that was obviously not spam—or the other way around.
 As it turns out, acting "intelligent" is quite hard for a machine.

 The basic idea of AI is that this elusive "intelligence" can be harnessed from existing data.